-The anchored supports can be spaced at 0.5...2 km depending upon the terrain relief (on land areas) and sea depths.
-The maximum horizontal loads experienced just by the terminal anchored supports (they are affected by one-way loading): 1,000 tf for the double-track and 500 tf for the single-track routes.
+The anchored supports can be spaced at 0.5...2 km (the optimum span is 1 km) depending upon the terrain relief.
+The maximum horizontal loads experienced just by the terminal anchored supports (they are affected by one-way loading): 1000 tf for the double-track and 500 tf for the single-track routes.